 The purpose of this article is to not give you all the answers, but to prompt you with questions you can ask yourself about your own business.
 You will constantly be challenged by marketing issues, and it’s quite often the slightest tweaks which can make the biggest difference.

-With over ten of years of experience in the fitness industry, Brett Hopkins from the Australian Institute of Fitness South Australia shares 6 key marketing questions you should be asking yourself:
+With over ten of years of experience in the fitness industry, Brett Hopkins from the Australian Institute of Fitness South Australia shares some key marketing questions you should be asking yourself:

 When it comes to marketing, one of the biggest downfalls in any business is not knowing your numbers.
 People often say they’re marketing effectively because they’re getting leads but find it difficult to improve, as they often find it hard to answer these simple questions.